nmathewson/tor/doc/HACKING/CircuitPaddingDevelopment.md

 new field must then be checked in `circpad_node_supports_padding()` in `circuitpadding.c`.
 XXX-link all of these.

-Note that this protocol version update is not necessary if your experiments will *only* be using your own relays that support your own padding machines.
+Note that this protocol version update and associated support check is not necessary if your experiments will *only* be using your own relays that support your own padding machines.
 This can be accomplished by using the `MiddleNodes` directive; see Section XXX for more information.

 If the protocol support check passes for the circuit, then the client sends a RELAY_COMMAND_PADDING_NEGOTIATE cell towards the